Can Dogs Eat Scallops?

 Can Dogs Eat Scallops – Raw

 Raw scallops are not recommended for your dog, unless you have introduced a raw dog food diet with other types of fish.
 Again, any approach to this must be made slowly and with the correct knowledge.
-Should you wish to experiment with a raw food diet for your pooch, I would recommend reading Going Rawr!
-A Complete Guide To Putting Your Dog On A Raw Food Diet.
-This is an exceptional resource on this controversial subject.
+Should you wish to experiment with a raw food diet for your pooch, I would recommend heading over to the Raw Paws website.
+This is an exceptional resource with lots of products covering this controversial subject.

 - For more information on raw feeding your dog, head here.